The following article, video and photography were provided by our partner, Chef Billy Parisi.

 - Best Cooking Methods: Grilled, seared, broiled, poached, stir-fried or braised.

 - Pairing Suggestions: Raisins, garlic, lemon, olive oil, olives, parsley, tomatoes and white wine.
-I love swordfish grilled and served as the main protein with a light sauce or a fresh tomato and caper-style salsa or compote.
+Try tossing some swordfish steaks on the grill and serve them as the main protein with a light sauce or a fresh tomato and caper-style salsa or compote.
 If you’re looking to replace steak with fish, this is it!

 - Flavor Profile: A very mild sweet-tasting white fish that’s similar to tilapia.
 With gentle flavors, this fish is incredibly versatile for a myriad of dishes and recipes.